SEAbdulbasit/ChatGPT-Plugin/README.md

 ## Usage

-To use the plugin, simply open the ChatGPT tool window and start chatting with GPT-3.
-You can ask any questions or provide any input that you would normally provide when using GPT-3 in a web browser.
+To use the plugin, simply open the ChatGPT tool window and start chatting with ChatGPT.
+You can ask any questions or provide any input that you would normally provide when using Chat-GPT in a web browser.

 Note: This plugin uses WebView to load the ChatGPT website within the plugin interface.

+## Usage on Android Studio
+As this plugin uses JCEF browser which is not bundled with Android Studio so we need to change the Android Studio run time.
+For changing runtime, you can find the instructions
+[here](https://www.jetbrains.com/help/idea/switching-boot-jdk.html).
+Make sure to select the runtime that supports JCEF browser.

 ## License